 Great teachers don’t motivate students through fear.

-In another era, it was a popular method to motivate players by using fear.
-If players were goofing off at practice, the solution was to run killers.
-If a couple players were out of line, the entire team was punished, thereby creating some peer pressure for the offenders to watch their ways.
 Better coaches use better methods.
 Motivate players to be the best they can be.
 It starts with players respecting the coach.
-And, that begins with the coach respecting the players.
-Is the coach prepared?
+That begins with the coach respecting the players.
+Ask yourself, Is the coach prepared?
 Is the coach fair?
 Is the coach nice?

 Great teachers understand balance.